anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A wise man will make more opportunities than he finds.
+Quote: A friend is someone who gives you total freedom to be yourself.

-By: Francis Bacon
+By: Jim Morrison